zksecurity/noname/README.md

 The idea: a rust-inspired programming language to write circuits for kimchi.

-Status: I can parse an extremely simple circuit, produce the circuit (in some made-up asm language), link each gate to the source, and generate a witness for that circuit.
+Status: I can parse an extremely simple circuit, produce the circuit (in some made-up asm language), link each gate to the source, generate a witness for that circuit, and a proof with kimchi, and verify it with kimchi.

 ![image](https://user-images.githubusercontent.com/1316043/175832784-b77ae752-4513-4bae-9268-0d75eb558495.png)